World Osteoporosis Day - 20 October

-Christine is sharing her story of living with broken bones in her back, and why more research is vital, on the BBC Radio 4 Appeal.
+Christine shared her story of living with broken bones in her back, how it affects her life and why more research is vital, in our BBC Radio 4 Appeal.

 The appeal was a great success, raising important funds and reaching many people.

 Together, you raised more than £34,000

 After listening to Christine’s story on the BBC Radio 4 Appeal, in October, you generously donated £24,153.